Maziahh/skills-review-pull-requests/README.md

 <!--
   <<< Author notes: Step 5 >>>
-  Start this step by acknowledging the previous step.yeedzdhdr Define terms and link to docs.github.com.
+  Start this step by acknowledging the previouserere Define terms and link to docs.github.com.
 -->